 Her new bill to stop overuse of antibiotics—“updated to reflect the severity of the growing crisis,” her office said—would prohibit “nontherapeutic use” of certain classes of the bacteria-fighting drugs.

-This article appears in the March 15, 2013, edition of National Journal Daily as NFL Superstar Tackles ‘Superbugs’.
+This article appears in the March 15, 2013 edition of NJ Daily as NFL Superstar Tackles ‘Superbugs’.